TheGrove/grunt-channel-builder/README.md

 ### Options

+Options are recursive so custom options can be placed on any specific channel.

 #### options.src
 Type: `String`
 Default value: `src`

 A string value that represents the folder where the recursive search will start from.

+#### options.defaultChannelName
+Type: `String`
+Default value: `default`

+A string value that represents the name of the channel that does not have a folder name pattern and only has files that match none of the channels.

 #### options.filePatterns
 Type: `Object`